derekgreene11/derekrgreene.com/README.md

 ## Description

-Wesbite exists as a static page with JavaScript utilized to provide seamless navigation between links.
+Wesbite exists as a static page and heavily utilizes JavaScript to render dynamic content.

 ## Usage